w3c/wg-effectiveness/process.md

 Readers should note that this document is not a legal document, it does not replace the [W3C Process Document](https://w3c.github.io/w3process/), and it does not cover aspects of the W3C Patent Policy.

-# Terms
-* __W3C Recommendation__: W3C standards are referred to as "W3C Recommendations".
-* __Technical Reports__:
-* __Reccomendation Track__:
-Adopted Working Draft
-Reference Draft
-Candidate Recommendation
-Other Charter

-The Reference Draft is the latest Working Draft published within 90 days of the First Public Working Draft or if no Public Working Draft

-# Standard Process Overview
+# The Process Document
 The W3C standards process aims to maximise consensus and allow for standards to be built which are well-written, consistent and royalty-free.
-(SEE SECTION BELOW)
+The full process document can be found [here](https://w3c.github.io/w3process/).

+## Updating the Process Document
+The [W3C Process Document](https://w3c.github.io/w3process/) is updated similar to any W3C document.
+Every year, the [Process Community Group](#) amends the document based on comments expressed by the community, then sends the document for [AC Review](#).
+On a successful AC Review, the new process will be announced to the AC.
+More information can be found on the [W3C Process Document](https://w3c.github.io/w3process/#GAProcess).

-## Setting Up Interest and Working Groups
+# Setting Up Interest and Working Groups
+The Process for setting up aan Interest or Working Group is explained below:

 * __Generating Interest__: a topic gains some interest within W3C.
 This could be via a [member submission](#), a [W3C run workshop](#), W3C team research, a [Community Group](#) or through the [WCIG](#).
 * __AC Announcement__: the Director announces the development of an Interest or Working Group charter.
 * __Charter Development__: the Interest / Working Group proponents work on the new group charter with a W3C team member.